New manager takes over for Garfield County Fairgrounds and Events Center

 An adventure motorcyclist and outdoorsman, Floyd said the outdoor opportunities offered in Garfield County made his hiring that much sweeter, the release states.

 “It’s just a great place to live,” he said in the release.
 “It’s close to high mountains and high deserts.
 From that perspective, the area had a lot of appeal for me relocating here.
-It was just a matter of finding the right opportunity and I feel I’m a good fit.”
+It was just a matter of finding the right opportunity, and I feel I’m a good fit.”

 NEW FAIRGROUNDS RESERVATIONS BEING TAKEN FEB.
 7

-The county has hired and trained three new staff members and regular hours of operation have resumed at the fairgrounds, which is again accepting reservations beginning at 10 a.m.
+The county has hired and trained three new staff members, and regular hours of operation have resumed at the fairgrounds, which is again accepting reservations beginning at 10 a.m.
 Feb.
 7, the release states.

 “One of our first goals was to get the fairgrounds operations back up and running at full tilt,” Floyd said in the release.
 “Now that our new staff has received sufficient training, we’re ready to do just that.
 We appreciate the community’s patience over the last few months.”